trisulnsm/apps/analyzers/tls-print/README.md

 =======

 ````
+0.0.4		Mar 01 2018			* Updated with 50+new prints
+                                * Adds Flow Tags with first 6 chars of JA3 Hash
+								* Handle very long descriptions
 0.0.3		Jan 08 2018			Updated with 150+ newprints
                                 Adds a new Edge to Graph Analytics when no SNI hostname is present.
 								Adds  Bottom-K JA3 prints in addition to Top-K to the streaming analytics